birthdates/Crypto-Store/README.md

 Then, you can put a picture (icon, edge-to-edge), of the icon in the `public/icons/CURRENCY_SHORT.png` (example: `public/icons/BTC.png` is Bitcoin).

 Then you can add an option to the dropdown list like: `{ name: "Bitcoin", id: "BTC" }`.
 To remove a cryptocurrency, do the reverse.

+## How can I make a test transaction?

+When in the development environment, the Litecoin Testnet coin will be available when creating a transaction.
+You can receive testnet coins from many online facuets including CoinPayments.
+With this you can test transactions and your IPN url.

 # Styling